Vancouver Island Orcas – Best Time & Whale Watching Tips

 Orcas close to the shore of Vancouver Island

-Northern residents are often easier to spot in the later summer months of July, August, and the beginning of September when they feed in the Johnstone Strait.
-The pods are smaller than in the south, but a higher number of orcas; more than 200 whale overalls.
+Northern resident orcas are often easier to spot later in the summer, especially in July, August, and early September, when they gather to feed in the Johnstone Strait.
+Although their pods are smaller, the overall population exceeds 200 whales.

-All orcas are identified by their dorsal fin and the markings - saddle patches - behind the dorsal fin.
+Researchers identify individual orcas by the shape of their dorsal fin and the distinctive saddle patches located just behind it.

 Humpback Whales